 Ray’s affection for this stretch of coastline.

-Looking across Lulworth Cove, in the morning light.
+Looking across Lulworth Cove in the morning light.

 Lulworth Cove was formed about 10,000 years ago by the combined power of a river and the sea.
-The narrow Portland Stone entrance leads to softer Purbeck, Wealden, Greensand and Chalk ground behind, that’s still being eroded.
-Lulworth Cove is a pebble beach and by virtue of its natural protection is very sheltered.
+The narrow Portland Stone entrance leads to softer Purbeck, Wealden, Greensand and Chalk ground behind, that is still being eroded.
+Lulworth Cove has a pebble beach and by virtue of its natural protection is very sheltered.
 The steps at the eastern end of the beach lead to Fossil Forest and Mupe Bay, with a stunning walk along the cliff top.
 The footpath is within the MoD Restricted Area and is only open at weekends and for the whole of August.
 There’s a café on the beach and toilet facilities are nearby.
 In summer, you can take a boat from the beach to Durdle Door or Mupe Bay, affording a wonderful view of the spectacular coastline.

 Looking back to the village from above one side of Lulworth Cove.